project-SIMPLE/simple.template.unity/README.md

 	- ManagersSolo
 		- Connection Manager: define the connection properties of Unity
 		- Game Manager: define all the aspects of the game
-  	- Telelport Area: used only for FPS player to move using teleportation
+  	- Teleport Area: used only for FPS player to move using teleportation
     	- Debug Overlay (not activated by default): display all the information written in the model (using Debug.Log("message")).
   - Multi Player Game/Main Scene: main scene for the multi-player game with the required script and the following GameObjects:
 	- Directional Light